 European Savings and Retail Banking Group

+The European Savings and Retail Banking Group (ESBG) is once again proud to co-organise European Stock Market Learning (ESML) across Europe.
 ESBG celebrates every year the return of this initiative, as one of its brand actions to put forward its responsibility towards youth and society.

 At the time that these lines are being written, we are going through revolutionary and disruptive times, where holding solid values gains special relevance.
 The European Banking Authority recently referred to the need for digital financial education, new cryptocurrencies are born, and consumer protection concerns flourish.
 At the same time, the labour market is rapidly changing and the future of work reveals substantial changes in respect of how current and past generations have entered and succeeded in the labour market.

 Having said this, the European Savings and Retail Banking group acknowledges how important it is for the youth to be as prepared as possible for future endeavours.
 In this respect, ESBG supports European Stock Market Learning, as an excellent initiative that can contribute to empower the youth in respect of their financial future and participation in economic life.

 The ESML is not only a fun game, but also an excellent way of gaining insight into today’s relevant matters, such as: the fundamentals of the economy, the stock market, the return and the risk.
 It is also a means of acquiring and practising transversal skills, digital skills, teamwork and languages.
 The ESML also encompasses respect for basic values and the environment, which are part of savings and retail banks’ DNA just as their continuous contribution to building a more sustainable economy.